Film Development & Scanning at Nice: A Complete Guide 2025

 Order Sheets: The Backbone of Our Process

 Order sheets are a crucial part of the Nice Film Club process, ensuring every roll of film is handled correctly from start to finish.
 They contain all the necessary details about your film, helping the in lab team process, track, and deliver each order efficiently.
-Here’s a detailed breakdown of the information included on an order sheet and why it matters:
+Here’s a detailed breakdown of all the information included on an order sheet and why it matters:

 Identification & Tracking